 6. The Spinnaker

-Last but certainly not least, The Spinnaker – popular for its views and high-end dining experience – also has a brunch offering.
-As one of the most popular spots to eat in Sausalito, everyone has an opinion about The Spinnaker, whether they visit for a classy brunch or special occasion.
+The Spinnaker – popular for its views and high-end dining experience – also has a brunch offering.
+As one of the most popular spots to eat in Sausalito, everyone has an opinion about The Spinnaker, whether they visit for a classy brunch or a special occasion.

 When it comes to brunch, The Spinnaker offers an extensive menu but most of it focuses on the ‘lunch’ part of the meal (think sandwiches, fish, and pasta).
 They do have a special dedicated brunch menu that includes benedicts, French toast, and omelets; it’s only offered from 11:30am to 3:00pm on Sundays.